@arkade-os/sdk Documentation - v0.4.21

 Important Notes:

-• Each VTXO may require multiple unroll steps depending on the transaction chain length
+• Each virtual output may require multiple unroll steps depending on the transaction chain length

 • Each unroll step must be confirmed before proceeding to the next

-• The completeUnroll method can only be called after VTXOs are fully unrolled and the timelock has expired
+• The completeUnroll method can only be called after all virtual outputs are fully unrolled and the timelock has expired

 The SDK provides a MessageBus orchestrator that runs inside a service worker and routes messages to pluggable MessageHandlers.
 The built-in WalletMessageHandler exposes all wallet operations over this message bus, and ServiceWorkerWallet is a client-side proxy that communicates with it transparently.